Col de la Croix Fry: Details of the climb

 From the west, the climb starts at Thônes, from where the summit is 12.8 km.
 Over this distance, the road climbs 842 m at an average gradient of 6.6%.
 En route, the climb passes through the village of Manigod.
 This is the climb used on the 2013 Tour de France, although the race turns onto the climb shortly before reaching Thônes, thus shortening the climb to 11.3 km at 7%; the climb is ranked category 1.

 The climb from the east starts at Saint-Jean-de-Sixt, passing through La Clusaz.
 The total distance is 10.3 km, with a climb of 507 m at an average of 4.9%.

 Tour de France

 The Col de la Croix Fry was first used in the Tour de France cycle race in 1994 when the leader over the summit was Piotr Ugrumov.
-Since then, the pass has been crossed four more times, including on Stage 10 of the 2018 Tour.
+Since then, the pass has been crossed five more times, including on Stage 10 of the 2018 Tour.